 Should I use dog treats to train my dog?

-As mentioned above, there are a variety of treat options to suit any type of pup.
+As mentioned above, there are a variety of treats options to suit any type of pup.
 These delicious treats, when given together with praise, are the perfect way to help train your dog.
 However, there are some things to consider when training your dog using treats.
 Treating in moderation is vital - it is important not to overfeed your dog using treats as it can upset their sensitive stomachs.
 Also, choosing the correct type of treat that is both healthy and natural is super important for your dog’s general wellbeing.

 Being a dedicated dog owner often involves asking the right questions, seeking the right advice and, most importantly, checking in with your pup to make sure that it's healthy and happy.
 When in doubt, or in the event of health concerns, always consult a professional.
 Head to our FAQs page for more answers to dog treat-related questions.
 If you have any other questions, please feel free to get in touch with me and I'll make it a priority to keep you informed and empowered.